How to Tell if You Have a Personal Injury Claim

 - If you are entitled to coverage outside of PIP (either based on negligence or strict liability), this is not something that the insurance companies are going to tell you.

 For these reasons, even when filing a PIP claim with your own insurance company, it is still a good idea to select an attorney at our Florida personal injury law firm to represent you.
-To learn more, we encourage you to read our auto accident FAQs.

 Your Florida Personal Injury Law Firm Will Assess the Evidence to Determine if You Have a Claim

 Regardless of who or what caused your injuries, in order to recover compensation, you need to be able to prove your claim for damages.
 This requires proof of:

 - The cause of your injuries,

 Even if you only have a no-fault PIP claim (which you should not assume until you speak with an attorney), you will still need to prove that you suffered your injuries in the accident.
 If you do not have evidence to prove that your injuries are accident-related, you can be almost certain that your insurance company will deny your claim for coverage.

 How do you prove a claim for damages after an accident in Florida?
 Proving your claim requires:

 - A prompt and comprehensive on-scene investigation;